vldc/filckr-consumer/README.md

 # flickr-consumer

 An awesome application for checking on random photos from Flickr.
-Current state of amateur photography is also a pretty good description.
+"Current state of amateur photography: is also a pretty good description.

 ## Core functionalities

-* Random photos retireved from Flickr publkic feed.
+* Random photos retrieved from Flickr publkic feed.
 * Ability to mark/unmark any photo as a favourite one.
-* Favourited photos get rememebered so after page refresh they're displayed.
+* Favourited photos get remembered, so after page refresh they're displayed.

 ## Browser compatibility